-In partnership with PlaceIQ, Snapchat will allow advertisers to reach Snapchatters based on the places that consumers visit over the course of their day, like restaurants, retail stores, auto dealerships, and cinemas.
+In partnership with PlaceIQ, advertisers will be able to reach Snapchatters based on the places they visit over the course of their day.

 - Snap Ad – Up to 10-second vertical video, with the option to add an interactive element one swipe away.

 - Snap Ad + Article – Articles can include text, in-line videos that autoplay, animated GIFs, images and galleries.